trevorlomba/metronome-client/README.md

 # Random Note Generator
 #### by Trevor Lomba

+### Overview
-This is a metronome app with added functionality to aid musicians in their practice.
-The metronome updates every measure with a new random key which the musician is to use as reference to play whichever patterns they are practicing in the new key, in rhythm, every measure.
-Within setting users can customize which keys are randomly chosen from and save, load, edit and delete these presets.
+A metronome app with functionality to aid musicians in their improvisation and sight-reading practice.
+Users can select which the traditional 12 tones the metronome will pull randomly from play along with the first click of every measure.
+Musicians are to use the updating tones as reference to play whichever patterns they are practicing in the new key and in rhythm.

+I used React and React Router to build the majority of this application, along with scss for some basic styling.
+The javascript function setTimeout() is integral to the metronome’s rhythm keeping.
+Data such as the ‘notes bucket,’ tempo, and number of measures are stored and updated in state.
+Users can create their own accounts and save current user preferences as presets to load for quick access in the future.

+Future iterations of this project will include:
+* Option to shift the tonal centre of the notes bucket randomly after a certain number of measures according to user selection
+* Logic to bring the metronome closer to perfect tempo by calculating the difference in ms between the expected and actual time and subtracting that value from the current beat length
+* User ability ability to alter the rhythm of the audio
+* Option to play arpeggiated note tones following the first of each measure according to user selection

+Noted bugs include imperfect metronome timing related to setTimeout() and presets not restoring after users log out.

 ### Links
 1. [Client Site](https://trevorlomba.github.io/metronome-client/)